 11am - 1pm

-Panel Discussion of Women Leaders in the Contemporary Music Industries
+Panel Discussion of Women leading Equality, Diversity and Inclusion in Music Education and the Music Industries